Intruder runs onto runway at Los Angeles airport

 LOS ANGELES (AP) — Police have arrested a man they say jumped a fence and ran onto a runway at Los Angeles International Airport.

-Airport police Officer Rob Pedregon says the man was spotted running across the runway at about 1:40 p.m.
+Airport police Officer Rob Pedregon says the man was spotted running across the runway about 1:40 p.m.
 Monday near a Delta Airlines jet that was preparing to take off.

 A passenger, Chad Ridgely, tweeted that the man started doing pushups before he was arrested.

 Pedregon say the intruder is a middle-aged homeless man with mental health problems.
-The officer says he scaled a 10 ½-foot-tall perimeter fence topped with barbed wire with a concrete barrier at the base.
+The officer says he scaled a 10½-foot-tall perimeter fence topped with barbed wire with a concrete barrier at the base.

 Most Read Nation & World Stories